Caralee McElroy

 Caralee McElroy (born December 27, 1983) is a Brooklyn-based American multi-instrumentalist who has played in the bands Xiu Xiu, XXL, and Cold Cave.

 Biography

 McElroy was born in Olympia, WA and was raised in Modesto, California and Seattle, Washington.
 She grew up immersed in both music and the visual arts.
 Her father, Brent, is a luthier and builds acoustic guitars.

 Music

 At seven, McElroy started to study the flute, and throughout her school years, she picked up the guitar, percussion, drums, and keyboards.

 Xiu Xiu

 In 2003, McElroy met her long-lost cousin, Jamie Stewart of Xiu Xiu.
-He needed a multi-instrumentalist, so she auditioned and joined Xiu Xiu during their Fabulous Muscles tour in 2004.
+They needed a multi-instrumentalist, so she auditioned and joined Xiu Xiu during their Fabulous Muscles tour in 2004.
 McElroy left Xiu Xiu in May 2009.

 Cold Cave

 In February 2009, Caralee joined the band Cold Cave.
 She left in early 2010.

 Other activities and collaborations

 McElroy appeared on recordings for Casiotone for the Painfully Alone in 2006.
 As of 2009, she has been collaborating on a yet-to-be-named musical project with Chris Garneau.